Professionals recommend crate training a puppy

 more secure in his world.

-However, here is something important to know...
+However, here are some important things to know...

 While the crate will mainly be used during the